els285/ethansimpson285/README.md

 # Hello, I'm Ethan, welcome to my GitHub 👋

+## About

+I hail from Scotland and am based in Geneva, Switzerland.

-I'm a particle physics student working on the ATLAS experiment at the Large Hadron Collider.
+I'm a particle physics student working on the ATLAS experiment at the Large Hadron Collider (CERN), where I use write software for ATLAS and undertake data analysis on the heaviest (known) particle in the universe!

-I hail from Scotland and I am based in Geneva, Switzerland.
+## Connect

 My ATLAS work is stored in the ATLAS gitlab [here](https://gitlab.cern.ch/esimpson)